 It is now apparent that the absence of data on the long-term use of antidepressants is to blame for the high number of patients now struggling with health issues arising from being on antidepressants for too long.
 According to data analyzed by The Times, up to 58 percent of older white females have made antidepressants their long-term solution with the number of long-term users piling annually.

 Unfortunately, there is no consensus on the best way to use antidepressants among doctors with some of the drug manufacturers denying the severe effects of the drugs in the long term.
-When starting Cymbalta or any other antidepressant, you should always get a second opinion on how long you should be on the medication for, and what the plan is to taper off of it.
+When starting Cymbalta or any other antidepressant, it is best to get a second opinion on both the duration of use as well as the tapering plan from another doctor.